skorks/escort/README.md

 - ability to support a command line app without sub commands DONE
 - ability to have a default command DONE
-- a convention for how to do validation of various command line options (and validation in general)
+- a convention for how to do validation of various command line options (and validation in general) DONE
-  - validations for commands
+  - validations for commands DONE
-  - more examples
-  - make sure it is more robust
+  - make sure it is more robust DONE
+  - more examples DONE
+  - update the readme to explain validations DONE
   - make it possible to define it on the option itself, although this pollutes the option somewhat so maybe not????
+DONE
-  - make multiple validations for the same option possible for finer grained validation messages
+  - make multiple validations for the same option possible for finer grained validation messages DONE
-  - make sure there is minimum code duplication
+  - make sure there is minimum code duplication DONE
-  - update the readme to explain validations
 - support for configuration files for your command line apps
 - a convention for how to actually do the code that will handle the commands etc.
 - how to preoperly do logging and support various modes (e.g. verbose)
 - how to properly do exit codes and exception catching for the app
 - better support for before and after blocks with explanations and examples of usage
 - better support for on_error blocks with explanations and examples of usage (roll exit code support into here)
+- better exception handling for the whole gem
 - creating a scaffold for a plain app without sub commands
 - creating a scaffold for an app with sub commands
 - better ways to create help text to override default trollop behaviour
-- maybe add some specs for it if needed
+- maybe add some specs for it if needed (via aruba)
-- maybe add some cukes for it if needed
-- ability to ask for user input for some commands, using highline or something like that
+- ability to ask for user input for some commands, using highline or something like that (is this really necessary???, maybe for passwords)
-- support for infinitely nesting sub commands
+- support for infinitely nesting sub commands (is this really necessary)
 - much better documentation and usage patterns
   - blog about what makes a good command line app (this and the one below are possibly one post)
-  - blog about how to use escort and why the other libraries fall short
+  - blog about how to use escort and why the other libraries possibly fall short
   - blog about how escort is constructed
   - blog about using escort to build a markov chains based name generator
   - blog about creating a sub command based app using escort